OfficeDev/office-js-docs-pr/docs/tutorials/first-run-experience-tutorial.md

 ### Update the CSS file

-Update the CSS file to ensure that the add-in UI is styled appropriately given the addition of the "first-run-experience" div.
+Update the CSS file to ensure that the add-in UI is styled appropriately given the addition of the "first-run-experience" `<div>`.

 - Open the **taskpane.css** file.
 Replace the line `.ms-welcome__main {` with the following code, then save the file.